-You can either take a guided tour to Spinalonga, or get there independently taking a boat from Agios Nikolaos, Elounda or Plaka.
+You can either take a boat trip and guided tour to Spinalonga, or get there independently taking a boat from Agios Nikolaos, Elounda or Plaka.
 Guided tours depart from Agios Nikolaos port.

 If you go on your own, do read up beforehand, in order to appreciate better life on the Spinalonga leper community.